 The presence of THCA in the plant explains why eating raw cannabis does not produce the therapeutic effect or “high” that a patient would expect from ingesting cannabis.
 In order for inactive THCA to become bioavailable THC that can properly bind with the body’s cannabinoid receptors, the carboxyl group must be removed from the THCA, hence the term “decarboxylation.”

 Decarb done wrong leads to incredible waste of cannabis, inconsistent reactions to the medicine, and general uncertainty for patients, and many are discouraged from attempting this process based on these well-grounded fears.
 Unfortunately, none of the common methods of decarbing is efficient and effective, and until now, there was no way for a patient to precisely decarb outside of a laboratory setting.
-See how the current methods fall short and how patients can decarb right.

 © Ardent.
 All Rights Reserved